openwisp/openwisp-controller/README.rst

 |              |                                                                                                         |
 +--------------+---------------------------------------------------------------------------------------------------------+

-Available types for Subject Division Rule objects.
+`Available types for Subject Division Rule <#vpn-subnet-division-rule>`_ objects.
 For more information on how to write your own types, read `"Custom Subnet Division Rule Types" section of this documentation <#custom-subnet-division-rule-types>`_

 ``OPENWISP_CONTROLLER_API``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~